flutter/website/src/get-started/flutter-for/ios-devs.md

 }
 ```

-There are a few things to note about this example in Flutter:
+Flutter has some caveats for lists:

-* The [`ListView`] widget has a builder method.
+- The [`ListView`] widget has a builder method.
-This operates in a similar way
-to the ForEach inside of SwiftUI's `List` struct
+This works like the `ForEach` within SwiftUI's `List` struct.

-* The `itemCount` parameter of the `ListView`
+- The `itemCount` parameter of the `ListView` sets how many items
-dictates how many items the `ListView` displays.
+that the `ListView` displays.

-* The `itemBuilder` gets called with an index from
+- The `.builder` method calls the `itemBuilder` widget with bounds.
-(and including) 0, up to (and excluding) the item
+  - Set the lower bound to any positive number including 0.
+  - Set the upper bound to any positive number excluding the item count.
-count.
-It must return a `Widget` instance per item.
+  - This widget must return one `Widget` instance per list item.

-In this example, a [`ListTile`][] is returned for each item.
+The previous example returned a [`ListTile`][] widget for each item.
-The `ListTile` widget has some properties
+The `ListTile` widget includes properties like `height` and `font-size`.
-like height and font-size that are helpful
-when building a list.
-However, you're able to return
+These properties help build a list.
+Flutter allows you to return
-almost any widget that represents your data.
+most any widget that represents your data.

 ### Displaying a grid

-In SwiftUI, when constructing non-conditional
+In **SwiftUI**, when constructing non-conditional grids,
-grids, you use `Grid` with `GridRow`.
+use `Grid` with `GridRow`.

+{:.include-lang}
 ```swift
 Grid {
   GridRow {